Extremophiles

 Extremophiles in Yellowstone fall into two categories:

-- Thermophiles are microorganisms that live in extremely hot environments..
+- Thermophiles are microorganisms that live in extremely hot environments.

-- Thermophiles thrive in temperatures higher than 113° F (45° C).
+- Thermophiles thrive in temperatures above 113° F (45° C).

 - Hyperthermophiles thrive in temperatures between 176° F (80° C) and 235° F (113° C).